Car Insurance After Death of Owner: How to Handle Deceased Policyholder's Policy

 What an Executor Must Do

-As executor, you are responsible for managing and preserving estate assets until they can be legally distributed.
+As executor, you carry a fiduciary responsibility to manage and preserve estate assets until they can be legally distributed.
 For vehicles, this means:

 • Notifying the insurer and providing proof of your appointment (e.g., Letters Testamentary)